rackerlabs/technical-blog/content/blog/2019/2019-11-11-fanatical-experience-means-a-win-for-customers-a-support-perspective/index.md

 Sure we give back through donations to charities, both in money and time, but the compassion piece of the Core Values puzzle is so very much more.
 We used to have an ideology of treating fellow Rackers like friends and family, but we understood that we left out a group that is just as important to Rackspace: customers.

 We are here for our customers, and only through providing great service and products to them do we get to live in this symbiotic relationship.
-Through our gains from providing a **Fanatical Experience**, we are empowered to give back to the community.
+Through our gains from providing **Fanatical Experience**, we are empowered to give back to the community.

 The new Core Values focus on a the customer experience, and at the heart of that is the support that we hope and expect to continue to provide to customers, both internal and external.
 The goal of Rackspace still remains the same&mdash;to provide the type of experience that customers deserve in each and every interaction with Rackspace.
-That is, a **Fanatical Experience**.
+That is, **Fanatical Experience**.